-- A rotation tracking system which monitors compliance with PricewaterhouseCoopers AG's audit rotation policies for PricewaterhouseCoopers AG's engagement leaders and other key audit partners involved in an audit. - A self-developed digital tool that builds a workflow for the practice and the relevant risk management functions of the firm in order to facilitate and ensure inter alia the following processes and controls: - Recording and assessing the permissibility of business relationships entered into by PricewaterhouseCoopers AG.
-If approved, these relationships are reviewed on a six-monthly basis to ensure their ongoing permissibility. - Recording and assessing the permissibility of directorships of partners and staff in external organisations.
-If approved, the directorships are reviewed yearly. - The performance of various personal independence compliance testing, whereby randomly selected partners and directors have to demonstrate compliance with the personal independence requirements applying to their personal financial situation.
+- A rotation tracking system which monitors compliance with PricewaterhouseCoopers AG's audit rotation policies for PricewaterhouseCoopers AG's engagement leaders and other key audit partners involved in an audit. - · A tracking system which monitors the compliance of PricewaterhouseCoopers AG with the notification requirement of the Swiss Federal Audit Oversight Authority in relation to the ratio between fees for audit and non-audit engagements.
+A self-developed digital tool that builds a workflow for the practice and the relevant risk management functions of the firm in order to facilitate and ensure inter alia the following processes and controls: - · Recording and assessing the permissibility of directorships of partners and staff in external organisations.
+If approved, the directorships are reviewed yearly. - The performance of various personal independence compliance testing, whereby randomly selected partners and directors have to demonstrate compliance.